Thursday, May 16, 2019

 Aparté about the 2000s decade

-As an important aparté, we can also talk about the fact that the 2000s is also the decade when climate changes, global pollution, and global warming (which gradually increased since the late 1960s) became obvious and irrefutable facts, with years starting to get hotter from one year to the next, generating "supposedly natural" disasters more often and more devastating from one year to the next all around the globe.
+As an essential aparté, we can also talk about the fact that the 2000s is also the decade when climate changes, global pollution, and global warming (which gradually increased since the late 1960s) became evident and irrefutable facts, with years starting to get hotter from one year to the next, generating "supposedly natural" disasters more often and more devastating from one year to the next all around the globe.

 Fig. 1.
 Annual mean, global (80S to 80N) temperature anomalies